14 Things To Do in San Bernardino with Kids

 562 W. 4th St., San Bernardino, CA

 The California Theatre of the Performing Arts is home to several family-friendly productions.
 The 1,718-seat auditorium was built in 1928 as a vaudeville movie palace.
-In November, take advantage of the one-day-only performance of Shrek The Musical or return in December for a production of the holiday classic, The Nutcracker.
-In March, you can attend a performance of the Broadway Musical Beauty and the Beast and in April families will enjoy Madagascar, A Musical Adventure.
+On March 8, 2019 you can attend Disney’s Tarzan, on March 30 you can see a performance of the Broadway Musical Joseph and the Amazing Technicolor Dreamboat and on May 25th see A Chorus Line.
+This item contains Goldstar discount ticket affiliate links.

 Perris Hill Park